How is Zeffy free?

 1. Choose an authorized e-file provider

-To file Form 990 electronically, you'll need to choose an IRS-authorized e-file provider - services or software platforms approved by the IRS to submit your form securely online.
+To file Form 990 electronically, you'll need to choose an IRS-authorized e-file provider—services or software platforms approved by the IRS for securely submitting your form online.

-When choosing a provider, make sure they support all the forms and schedules your nonprofit needs.
+When choosing a provider, ensure they support all the forms and schedules your nonprofit needs.
 The IRS hosts a list of authorized e-file providers that offer software and services that allow you to file Form 990 electronically.

 2. Register with the selected e-file provider

 Create your account with the chosen e-file provider.
-You will have to enter information about your organization, such as your Employer Identification Number (EIN), contact information, fiscal year, and other relevant details.
+You must enter information about your organization, such as your Employer Identification Number (EIN), contact information, fiscal year, and other relevant details.

 3. Gather necessary information

-Based on the form you have to submit, make sure you have all the relevant information you need beforehand.
+Based on the form you must submit, ensure you have all the relevant information you need beforehand.
 Gather details, including:

 • Basic information (name, address, EIN)